ICFBSS After Action Report

 This LD's theme (as just stated) has already yielded some magnificent fruit – and I've only so far managed to rate 60 of the nearly 2500 games.

 I came up with a number of ideas that I really wanted to build, so my difficulty this LD was picking only one.
 Doing something inside the human body – with an infection/virus or something Fantastic Voyage style was tempting.
 You can't not think of sand worms, of course.
-(And I'm glad to see others took those routes!)
+(A few of the other jam entries took those routes!)
 But I've always loved awful monster movies (thanks MST3k), so once I got the idea of awakening a monster from under the sea and letting it seek its vengeance upon a metropolis, I was hooked.
 The title came naturally given that heritage.

 Idea selected, I moved on to sketches and feature design.
 My primary improvement this LD was choosing an almost-reasonable scope from the get-go.
 I stuck with a simple game with few art assets, and picked a style that would not over-tax my limited art abilitites.

 Doing realistic destruction and chaos and monsters takes a lot of effort and skill, neither of which I had time for.
 Instead I aimed towards humor with an overly cute art style to match.
 Being a huge fan of the webcomic Hark!
 A Vagrant, Fat Pony popped into my head as great inspiration.
 Something about Fat Pony rampaging across a city leaving destruction in its wake makes me giggle.

 See the resemblance?
 They're third cousins.

 And to up the humor quotient, you'd get to find out all the horrible, deserves-to-be-destroyed things you were destroying along the way in little floaty action-arcade messages.
 (All tongue in cheek of course!
 If I ever need a lawyer this game is going to come back to haunt me.)